yoadazeleke/Uncovering-Diabete-Trends/README.md

 See the performance metrics of the predictive model, including accuracy and precision, to assess how well the model works in predicting diabetes outcomes.

 Key Features:
--Prediction Visualization: Displays the predicted likelihood of diabetes based on the model’s outputs.
--Feature Importance: Shows which features (such as glucose levels or BMI) are most important in predicting diabetes.
--Performance Metrics: Displays metrics like accuracy and recall to evaluate model effectiveness.
 -You can explore the interactive dashboard here: [**Diabetes Prediction Dashboard**](https://public.tableau.com/app/profile/yoada.zeleke/viz/UncoveringDiabetesTrendsEDAandPredictiveModeling/Dashboard1)

 The dashboard is powered by **Tableau** and provides an easy-to-use interface to help individuals better understand their potential risk of diabetes based on their health data.